urbanjost/M_intrinsics/docs/intrinsics.md

   rank-one array whose element values are the values of the subscripts of an element of **array**, corresponding to a true element of **mask**, whose value matches **value**.
-If there is such a value, the ith subscript returned lies in the range 1 to ei , where ei is the extent of the ith dimension of **array**.
+If there is such a value, the ith subscript returned lies in the range 1 to ei, where ei is the extent of the ith dimension of **array**.
 If no elements match **value**, **array** has size zero, or every element of **mask** has the value false, all elements of the result are zero.